Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/Service.md

 The possibility to have a web interface allows an easy way to share our database on Internet as service increasing the usability of our tool.
 Moreover, the query outputs can be also downloaded and used by external tools.
 Thus, using `ArangoDB` as service management we can provide a *Software as a Service* (SaaS) interface of our `CHIMeRA` database.
-This project is still in work in progress and this SaaS is not yet public available [^2].
+This project is still in work in progress and this SaaS is not yet publicly available [^2].

 We re-formatted the `CHIMeRA` network following the `ArangoDB` requirements and we created the graph database structure of our data.
 Using this database we were able to perform the first queries and discuss about the results.